 Festival information, forms and updates are all available in this area of the website.

-Individual jewel patronage can be achieved by taking out direct debit mandate over a 48 month (four year) period in the sums of £5, £10, £15 or £25 per month for Steward, Vice Patron, Patron and Grand Patron respectively.
+Individual jewel patronage can be achieved by taking out direct debit mandate over the remaining period of the Festival – See your Lodge, Chapter or group charity steward for the monthly payment for Steward, Vice Patron, Patron and Grand Patron respectively.

 Jewel patronage can also be obtained by making a single one off payment of £240, £480, £720 or £1200 respectively for Steward, Vice Patron, Patron or Grand Patron.